anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 : Registration authority, an optional system component to which a CA delegates certificate management functions such as authorization checks.

 RER:
-: Registrar-enrollment-request is the CSR of PER send to the CA by the registrar (RA/LRA)
+: Registrar-enrollment-request is the CSR of PER sent to the CA by the registrar (RA/LRA)

 RVR:
 : Registrar-Voucher-Request is a request for a voucher signed by the Registrar to the MASA.